TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.14.md

 ---

-Settle it therefore in your hearts, not to meditate beforehand how to answer:
+Settle it therefore in your hearts not to meditate beforehand how to answer,